 1 also affirm and declare that I have not submitted an application for SID to any other issuing authority in India.

-I am aware that if any time I am found to have concealed or distorted any material information and the issuing authority has reason to believe that I have obtained the SID by presenting false or erroneous information, my SlD will be cancelled or suspended forthwith as per the provisions contained in the Merchant Shipping (Biometric Seafarers Identity Document) Rules, 201 6 as aincnded.
+I am aware that if any time I am found to have concealed or distorted any material information and the issuing authority has reason to believe that I have obtained the SID by presenting false or erroneous information, my SlD will be cancelled or suspended forthwith as per the provisions contained in the Merchant Shipping (Biometric Seafarers Identity Document) Rules, xxxx 6 as aincnded.

 Place: Date: